ghc-proposals/ghc-proposals/proposals/0000-extended-dependency-generation.rst

       * Compiled modules.
 In this case the result will include the package ID where the module was found and the module name.

     * In both cases, a list of file paths where GHC looked for the import before finding it.
-This list is represented with glob patterns.

   * CPP ``#include`` paths.